Shower Pan Leak Repair: Signs, Testing & Cost to Fix

 Delaying shower pan leak repair is one of the most expensive mistakes a homeowner can make.
 Here's what can happen when water is left to seep unchecked:

-• Subfloor and framing rot — water infiltrates wood, sheetrock, insulation, and support beams, leading to decay and compromised structural stability
+• Subfloor and framing rot.
+Water infiltrates wood, sheetrock, insulation, and support beams, leading to decay and compromised structural stability

-• Mold growth — persistent moisture fosters mold colonies that degrade air quality and can cause respiratory problems
+• Mold growth.
+Persistent moisture fosters mold colonies that degrade air quality and can cause respiratory problems

-• Ceiling damage in rooms below — staining, bubbling, or sagging ceilings are a direct result of prolonged pan leaks
+• Ceiling damage in rooms below.
+Staining, bubbling, or sagging ceilings are a direct result of prolonged pan leaks

-• Escalating repair costs — what starts as a $200 re-seal can become a $10,000+ structural overhaul
+• Escalating repair costs.
+What starts as a $10 to $50 DIY kit can become a $4,600+ structural overhaul

-A plumbing inspection is a smart investment if you've noticed any warning signs — catching issues early through a plumbing camera inspection can reveal hidden damage before it escalates.
+A plumbing inspection is a smart investment if you've noticed any warning signs.
+Catching issues early through a plumbing camera inspection can reveal hidden damage before it escalates.

 Find Trusted & Licensed Plumbers in Ohio